-- may mitigate existing risk issues associated with the disturbed land (e.g. dust or seepage); - provides information, data, knowledge and experience that may assist in successfully rehabilitating land disturbed by mining activities; - reduces the residual disturbance to be rehabilitated at final closure; and - provides evidence to stakeholders that BHP Billiton is committed to, and is capable of, successfully closing and rehabilitating the mining operation to achieve the stated post-closure land use.
+- may mitigate existing risk issues associated with the disturbed land (e.g. dust or seepage); - provides information, data, knowledge and experience that may assist in successfully rehabilitating land; - · reduces the residual disturbance to be rehabilitated at final closure; and - provides evidence to stakeholders that BHP is committed to, and is capable of, successfully closing and rehabilitating the mining operation to achieve the stated post-closure land use.

 The Olympic Dam operation has rehabilitated several disturbed areas that are no longer required by the mining or processing operations as well as exploration sites, and will continue to progressively rehabilitate lesser disturbances as the opportunity arises.
-Progressive rehabilitation opportunities that have been identified for Olympic Dam include: